 - Walt Whitman (Song of Myself I, II.
 1891)

 Biochemistry expresses no reservations about material nature.
-The elements of the periodic table are a set of notes that can be composed into innumerable variations, some of which are songs that sing themselves, emergent configurations that breath and then pass back into entropy's elemental pool, ready to be drawn into future arrangements.
+The elements of the periodic table are a set of notes that can be composed into innumerable variations, some of which are songs that sing themselves, emergent configurations that breathe and then pass back into entropy's elemental pool, ready to be drawn into future arrangements.

-If you are invested in the relation of substance to form, look at the things you love most, that are made both by your body and by themselves, and whose alchemy of arrangement might find its own way to love you too, someday.
-Identity and form are combinatorial phenomena, flexible and promiscuous to the shapes they might care to take.
+If you are invested in the relation of substance to form, look at the things you love most, the things that are made both by your body and by themselves, and whose alchemy of arrangement might find its own way to love you too, someday.
+Identity and form are combinatorial phenomena, flexible and promiscuous to the shapes they might take.
 Creating a sculpture is material, formal, and deeply self-involving; the making of a child may be similar - some definite part of you, and then something also completely its own.
-Fundamentally and intimately there is a shared geneaology of unending atoms drawn from every corner of a universe that is both parent and child to all things.
+Fundamentally and intimately there is a shared genealogy of unending atoms drawn from every corner of a universe that is both parent and child to all things.